vtex-apps/product-price/docs/README.md

 | `ListPriceRange`    | The list price range of the product.
 It follows the same rule of the `ListPrice`, if it is the same as `SellingPriceRange`, this block is not rendered. |
 | `SellingPriceRange` | The selling price range of the product. |

-ℹ️ These blocks need the product context to work correctly, so be sure that you are putting them where this context is available!
+All blocks listed above use product price data fetched from the store catalog.
+In order to understand further, please access the [Pricing Module overview](https://help.vtex.com/tracks/precos-101--6f8pwCns3PJHqMvQSugNfP).

 ### Step 2 - Adding the Product Price to page templates

-To add the blocks of this app in your theme, you just need to add them as children in the desired block.
+To add the Product Price's blocks in your theme, you just need to declare them as children of the `product-summary-shelf`, exported by the [Product Summary](https://vtex.io/docs/components/content-blocks/vtex.product-summary@2.52.3) app, or declare them in the theme's Product template (`store.product`).

+Notice the following: these blocks necessarily need a Product context in order to work properly.
+Therefore, when declaring them as children of the `product-summary-shelf`, be sure that they are in a store template in which this context is available.

 For example:

 ```json
 "product-summary.shelf": {